teijatestaaja/kotlin-self-study/README.md

 This Kotlin self-study project started on Valentine's Day 14.2.2020.
 I participated at the [Mimmit Koodaa](https://mimmitkoodaa.ohjelmistoebusiness.fi/) 2020 launch just for fun and there were some amazing and inspiring speakers at the event, who encouraged to learn more on things you know nothing about.

-I have not particularly enjoyed Android testing nor the IDEs such as Android Studio, but I hope this learning process will make things related to Android more likeable.
-I have previously coding experience with Python, Java, JavaScript and C++, but I'll start from zero with Kotlin since I don't have any previous experience related to it.
+I have previous coding experience with Python, Java, JavaScript and C++, but I'll start from zero with Kotlin since I don't have any previous experience related to it or Android development.

 So, to follow the project, see my [learning diary to Kotlin](kotlin-learning-diary.md).